Click here to learn about adding a roommate during the application process.

 Find a Roommate

 HUH does not match roommates nor mediate disputes between roommates, so be sure to choose your roommate(s) carefully.
+You can view some guidelines about making a good roommate match, but be aware that these do not necessarily reflect Harvard University Housing policies, which may override some of this information.
 It is important to protect yourself by choosing roommates you can trust, by making sure that all members of your roommate group will follow the policies and payment requirements listed in your lease, and by keeping HUH informed when you vacate your unit.
 Be sure you read and understand the important information about roommate rent payments and the “joint and several obligations” as noted in the Roommate Rent information below.

 Adding a roommate to your lease